GitHub Pages Deployment

 For a minimal configuration, add the following to your

-deploy: provider: pages skip_cleanup: true github_token: $GITHUB_TOKEN # Set in travis-ci.org dashboard on: branch: master
+deploy: provider: pages skip_cleanup: true github_token: $GITHUB_TOKEN # Set in the settings page of your repository, as a secure variable keep_history: true on: branch: master

 Make sure you have